Sohilaeldally/nlp-grammer-correction/README.md

 Prediction: I have a pen.
 ```

-✅ This shows how the base model performs before fine-tuning on your dataset.
-After fine-tuning (train.py), the model will better match your dataset’s style and grammar patterns. how to writhe this in readme
+✅ This shows how the base model performs **before fine-tuning** on your dataset.

-## 🚀 Training

 To train the model, run:
 ```bash